 Broadcom Foundation supports innovative research at universities around the world, where it provides unrestricted funding to foster innovation, insight and leadership in engineering and related fields.
 Broadcom Foundation’s STEM University Committee is charged with identifying university programs.
 The Committee has also initiated fellowship programs in universities where graduate students are working with professors to create cutting-edge technologies.

 The STEM University Committee works closely with faculty to reward the research of graduate students through the Broadcom Foundation University Research Competition.
 It focuses on academic leaders throughout the globe where Broadcom has a presence, including California and the United States, Canada, China, India, Ireland, Israel, Taiwan, Korea, the United Kingdom and Europe.

 Broadcom Foundation sponsors the annual University Research Competition to reward innovative graduate students doing research at top universities around the world.
-Students performing research at all universities that receive funding from the Broadcom Foundation in the prior year are invited to participate.
-Twelve finalists present their work to more than 500 Broadcom Corporation engineers who serve as judges during Broadcom’s Annual Technical Conference.
+Universities receiving funding from the Broadcom Foundation in the prior year are invited to nominate a student to participate in the Broadcom Foundation University Research Competition.
+Twelve finalists present their work to more than 500 Broadcom engineers, who serve as judges during Broadcom’s Annual Technical Conference.
 The top three competitors are presented with a cash award from Broadcom Foundation at the conference banquet.

 The finalists and their professors have a special opportunity to visit the Henry Samueli School of Engineering at the University of California, Irvine (UCI) as guests of the Dean.
 In addition to touring academic labs at UCI, the finalists are given a special inside look at laboratories at Broadcom where they can gain understanding of the importance of technology transfer from their academic environment to a world-renowned company.
 They also have an opportunity to visit the Broadcom Demo Center where vast arrays of products incorporating Broadcom technology are on display.

 Jonathon Spaulding, Stanford University, for his project “Finite Rate of Innovation for Ultrasound Imagers.”
 Spaulding showed that it is possible to drastically lower the power consumption and hardware complexity for ultrasonic probes.
 This technology is designed to allow doctors to bring ultrasound imaging on the go and into offices where power and funding put most ultrasound imaging devices out of reach.